McKinsey's Three Horizons of Growth Can Help You to Innovate

 Most organizations want growth.
 Most organizations also acknowledge that innovation is a critical component of achieving that growth.
-Yet so many of them treat innovation as one-off events – a huge project to be delivered, or a set ‘innovation program’ to be introduced.
+Yet so many of them treat innovation as one-off events.
+Such as a huge project to be delivered, or a set 'innovation program' to be introduced.
 One of the most common reasons for this approach is the perceived gap between the innovation of tomorrow versus the reality of running the business today.

-McKinsey’s Three Horizons of Growth aims to help you bridge this intellectual gap, and create stepping stones between running your business profitably today and growing it for the future.
+McKinsey's Three Horizons of Growth aims to help you bridge this intellectual gap.
+It does this by creating stepping stones between running your business profitably today and growing it for the future.

 This strategy framework helps ensure that you consistently balance your focus between the needs of today (horizon 1), the future state of your business (horizon 3) and the steps that you need to take to get there (horizon 2).

 The Three Horizons of Growth framework is an extremely versatile strategy framework, applicable to most organizations.
 In particular the framework lends itself to organizations who've identified that growth and innovation have been a stumbling block.
 If you feel as though your organization is mired in 'chugging along' delivering business as usual - McKinsey's Three Horizons of Growth might just be the right strategy framework for you.

 How do I apply McKinsey's Three Horizons of Growth to my Business?

 OK, so you've decided that growth and innovation are indeed critical to your business, and you're willing to give McKinsey's Three Horizons a shot at helping you get there.
 This is how to go about applying it to your own organization: